jpmorganchase/PADL/README.md

 2. For testing on EVM smart contracts: `nodejs`, and for local evm testing env., for example ganache-cli or geth.

 ### PADL Installation
+for zkbp:
+pip install zkbp

+from source:
-3. run `python setup.py init`
+clone and run `python setup.py init`

 See more examples (pyledger/examples), and tutorials under (./tutorials).
 ## PADL Paper
 https://arxiv.org/abs/2501.03808